-Back in August, South Carolina brought a lawsuit against Amazon, claiming that Amazon should be collecting sales tax on behalf of all 3rd party sellers.
+Back in August, after South Carolina contended that Amazon owes over $12.5 million in past due sales tax on behalf of 3rd party sellers, Amazon filed suit against the state.
 Yesterday, the fight intensified when South Carolina filed a motion to request Amazon begin collecting sales tax on behalf of all 3rd party sellers using it’s platform within the next 10 days.

 What is South Carolina’s Reasoning?

 South Carolina is aggressively going after sales tax owed to them in one way or the other.
 They reason that somebody should be collecting sales tax on 3rd party sales through the Amazon platform, and they think that that somebody is Amazon.
 However, they are also realistic in stating that their current lawsuit could take up to five years to pursue, and that they may even have to take Amazon all the way to the Supreme Court before the issue is finally settled.

 The proposal put forth in this motion, filed yesterday, orders Amazon.com to collect sales tax on all 3rd party sales to South Carolina, and place the money in a trust.
 The money – which South Carolina contends is theirs no matter the outcome of the lawsuit – will be remitted to the South Carolina Department of Revenue once the lawsuit is resolved.

 South Carolina proposes this remedy because, as they say in the motion, somebody owes the sales tax, whether it is Amazon.com or 3rd party sellers using the platform.
 Even if the lawsuit results in Amazon.com winning and it turns out they were not liable to collect sales tax, that would result in 3rd party sellers on the hook for paying back years of uncollected sales tax.
 And any action by South Carolina to collect that back sales tax from Amazon’s 3rd party sellers could harm those businesses.